Kristian001/AZ-303/README.md

 ## Microsoft Docs AZ-303 study guide resources

-Here are the relevant Microsoft Docs which I will be using to prepare and study for the AZ-303 exam.
+Here are the Microsoft Docs which I will be using to prepare and study for the AZ-303 exam.

 ### Implement and Monitor an Azure Infrastructure (50-55%)